rayc345/threadx_ori/ports_smp/linux/gnu/readme_threadx.txt

 application) and linking with tx.a.
 The resulting file DEMO is a binary file that can be executed.

+2.1 Includes

+Notice that the demonstration Makefile includes defines for _GNU_SOURCE and TX_LINUX_MULTI_CORE.
+These are necessary to enable GNU/Linux-specific compatibility for ThreadX using SMP with the Linux kernel in multi-core devices, including the option to control processor affinity.
+See the GNU documentation on CPU affinity and Feature Test Macros for more information.

+TX_LINUX_MULTI_CORE is necessary to enable code that constrains ThreadX to one core, to prevent unintended behavior when threads execute simultaneously across multiple cores.
+The enabled code configures CPU affinity, requiring the use of macros such as CPU_SET and functions such as sched_setaffinity.
+Access to these macros and functions (and the underlying types for the latter) are enabled via the definition of _GNU_SOURCE.

+When building your own application, the _GNU_SOURCE and TX_LINUX_MULTI_CORE symbols can be defined by being passed to the compiler (e.g. -D_GNU_SOURCE) or in the optional user-defined ThreadX user define file tx_user.h.
+In the latter case, ensure that the symbol TX_INCLUDE_USER_DEFINE_FILE is defined, to instruct the tx_port.h header to include tx_user.h.

 3. System Initialization